niles-bot/niles/docs/setup.md

 Great now we can tell Niles to pull events from our GCal, setting up the database and display our calendar.

-You can choose from:
-`!init` - **WARNING** deletes all messages in current channel and THEN displays the calendar.

 `!display` - Displays the calendar WITHOUT deleting any messages.

-Both methods pin the current calendar to the channel it was called in.
+This will pin the calendar to the channel it was called in.

-The calendar will automatically check for updates once an hour, but you can manually use `!update` to pull any updates.
+The calendar will automatically check for updates once every 5 minutes, but you can manually use `!update` to pull any updates.

 ### 5. Customise display options (optional)